 To understand how alternative credit scores can impact your business, it is important to understand its history.
 Credit scores are traditionally based on consumer credit reports, available from bureaus such as Equifax or FICO.
 Any credit scoring method that does not use conventional credit history information, such as prior banking transactions, falls under the broad spectrum of alternative credit scoring.
 Emerging credit scoring companies are utilizing data from a myriad of alternative sources to determine a person’s creditworthiness, including information about their daily activities, behavioral patterns and digital footprint.

 Credit scoring agencies continually improve and update their scoring models as part of their internal process.
 From scanning mobile phone logs to analyzing online social behavior, creditors are making lending decisions based on data coming from these novel sources.
-However, basing a creditworthiness assessment to data disconnected from traditional credit and economic activity has only recently become sustainable.
+However, basing a creditworthiness assessment on data disconnected from traditional credit and economic activity has only recently become sustainable.
 This is due to cost-efficient access to three key resources: availability of vast amounts of consumer data, computing power becoming more affordable, and advancements in AI.

 All this, in turn, also opens up a world of opportunities for an emerging tech company like yours.